Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-In our case of non-constant and (looking globally) non-periodic coefficients, there might be nontrivial surface wave solutions to the Helmholtz equation, which satisfy the radiation condition.
-An example of such a case are standing wave solutions in photonic crystals with a point defect, compare e.g.\,\cite{PhotonicCrystals-book}, Chapter 5.
-Also in our situation of an interface between free space and photonic crystal, one expects nontrivial solutions, see e.g.\,\cite{PhysRevB.44.10961, PhysRevB.69.121402}.
-Concerning the mathematical analysis of defects in a photonic crystal and the possibility that they support modes (and hence act as a waveguide) see \cite{ AmmariSantosa2004, FigotinKlein1998}.
-Our uniqueness result in the transmission problem must deal with the fact that there might be solutions that are concentrated at the interface or solutions that correspond to waves in the vertical direction.
-As a consequence, our uniqueness result can provide only the following: Imposing the new radiation condition in photonic crystals: \begin{enumerate} \item the radiating solution has certain properties {\em far away from the interface} \item the radiating solution consists of outgoing waves at infinity, {\em but may contain additionally waves in vertical direction} \end{enumerate} These two points imply that our uniqueness statement has only a weak form.
-1. We characterize in Theorem \ref {thm:uniqueness} only the Bloch measure of solutions, which means that solutions are studied only for large values of $|x_1|$.
-2. Given two solutions $u$ and $\tilde u$ and their difference $v := u - \tilde u$, we cannot show that the Bloch measure of $v$ vanishes; we can only show that the Bloch measure of $v$ is supported on vertically travelling waves.
+In our case of non-constant and (looking globally) non-periodic coefficients, there can be nontrivial solutions to the homogeneous Helmholtz equation (satisfying also a radiation condition).
+In general, such solutions can be localized modes or waves that travel vertically.
+An example for the first (corresponding to a point spectrum of the operator) are standing waves in a photonic crystals with a point defect, compare e.g.\,\cite{PhotonicCrystals-book}, Chapter 5.
+In the case of a line defect (or in our situation of an interface between free space and photonic crystal), one expects nontrivial solutions travelling along the interface, see e.g.\,\cite{PhysRevB.44.10961, PhysRevB.69.121402}.
+Concerning the mathematical analysis of defects in a photonic crystal and the possibility that they support modes (and hence act as a waveguide) see \cite{AmmariSantosa2004, FigotinKlein1998}.
+In a vertically periodic setting it was shown in \cite{HoangRadosz-2014} that a line defect cannot support bounded modes.

+The strong uniqueness result of \cite {FlissJoly2016} is fitting in this background: In a situation where the surrounding medium is perfectly periodic, the radiation condition of \cite {FlissJoly2016} implies uniqueness for non-singular frequencies.
+Vertical waves in the crystal are excluded by the non-singularity assumption, waves along a line defect and localized waves are excluded by the absence of defects.

+Instead, our uniqueness result for the transmission problem must deal with the fact that the interface can support nontrivial solutions.
+Furthermore, we want to admit also singular frequencies (allowing for vertical waves in the crystal).
+Our uniqueness result states: Imposing the new radiation condition in photonic crystals, for non-singular frequencies, every homogeneous solution has a vanishing Bloch measure.
+Loosely speaking: the solution vanishes far away from the interface.
+For general frequencies, the radiating solution may contain vertical waves.
+See Theorem \ref {thm:uniqueness} for both results.